 We know you have questions.
-Here are answers to your frequently asked questions.
+Here are the answers to some frequently asked questions (FAQs).
 Still need help?
 Contact us.

 The word periodontal literally means “surrounding a tooth.”
 Therefore, periodontal disease refers to when the gums, teeth, and bones around the teeth become infected, usually due to poor oral hygiene.
 It is manifested in two forms: periodontitis and gingivitis.